s3strm/ecs-kickstarter/README.md

 # s3strm/ecs-kickstarter

-Trigger an ECS task to run from an SQS event.
+Trigger an ECS task to run from an SNS event.

 ## Pipeline